aubm/postmanerator/README.md

 ### List themes

-If you want to know the list of themes that are available in your local environnement, simply use the following command:
+If you want to know the list of themes that are available in your local environment, simply use the following command:

 ```
 postmanerator themes list
 ```

 The list of available themes will be printed out to the standard output.
-By default themes are located under the `$USER_HOME/.postmanerator/themes` directory.
-If you want to change that, simply define the `POSTMANERATOR_PATH` environnement variable.
+By default, themes are located under the `$USER_HOME/.postmanerator/themes` directory.
+If you want to change that, simply define the `POSTMANERATOR_PATH` environment variable.

 ### Download new themes

 By now, you probably only have the `default` theme available, the `postmanerator themes get` command allows you download a new existing theme.
 You can either specify the name of one of the themes that are indexed in the [official themes repository](https://github.com/aubm/postmanerator-themes), or either specify a full URL pointing to git repository.
-Also the `-local-name` option allows you to change the name of your local copy of the theme.
+Moreover the `-local-name` option allows you to change the name of your local copy of the theme.
 Please see the following examples.

 ```bash
 postmanerator themes get markdown # will down the theme 'markdown' and copy it under your local themes directory in a folder named 'markdown'